Jumper Unveiling 2013

 The new designs retains the traditional red, yellow and black colour scheme common to University-affiliated sporting clubs and associations and the old guernsey which has been worn for fifty years.

-The new training jumper.
+.
 New match jumper and shorts unveiled in 2013.
 (Note: Looks blue but is black)

 May 04 2013, the new strip worn for the first time by the senior team against Hutchins at Queenborough.
 The Unveiling was to have been at the University Oval but a lack of goal posts meant a change in venue.
 Uni lost by five points when Hutchins kicked a goal on the final siren.